-The Restorative Functions Theory and Lab course requires significant on campus attendance for successful completion and includes a lab fee.
-The majority of the upper division dental laboratory and clinical coursework takes place at Normandale Community College.
+DENH 420 Restorative Functions Theory and Lab is the only course in the dental hygiene course major that requires significant on campus attendance for successful completion.
+This course includes a lab fee.

-An optional one credit course leading to Restorative Functions certification by the Minnesota State Board of Dentistry is available for student enrollment the subsequent semester following successful completion of the Restorative Functions Theory and Lab course.
-This optional course requires contractual agreement with a dentist for completion of the Minnesota Board of Dentistry Restorative Function Clinical requirements.
+An optional one credit course, DENH 440 Restorative Functions Clinic, is required for those interested in pursuing Restorative Functions certification by the Minnesota State Board of Dentistry.
+It is available for student enrollment the semester immediately following successful completion of DENH 420 Restorative Functions Theory and Lab.
+This optional one credit course requires a contractual agreement with a dentist for completion of the Minnesota Board of Dentistry Restorative Function Clinical requirements.